liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-plugins-for-liferay-portal-7/02-modularizing-plugins/02-migrating-data-upgrade-processes.markdown

 # Migrating Data Upgrade Processes to the New Framework for Modules [](id=optimizing-app-upgrade-processes)

-When you make changes to your plugin that affect the database, you can use a *data upgrade process* to upgrade data to the new database schema. @product-ver@ has a new data upgrade framework for modules.
-While the old framework required several classes, the new framework lets you orchestrate the upgrade steps from a single class.
+When you make database changes to your application, you must use a *data upgrade process* to migrate users' existing data to the new database schema.
+While the old framework required several classes, the new framework can orchestrate the upgrade steps from a single class.
 Managing the steps from one class facilitates developing upgrade processes.
 The data upgrade framework you use depends on your development framework.
+This tutorial shows you how to migrate to the new framework.

 -   If your
     [upgraded plugin](/develop/tutorials/-/knowledge_base/7-1/upgrading-plugins-to-liferay-7)